Mecrean79/wunderground2mqtt/README.md

 ## Usage
 ### How to configure
-wunderground2mqtt reads configuration to docker-compose.yml environment section.
+wunderground2mqtt reads configuration from docker-compose.yml environment section.

 Most of environment variable required :